 Ease Anxiety.
 Return to the present.
 Live more mindfully with intention and joy.

-At backtothepresent.net, we exist to ease the anxiety that pull people away from the only moment where they can use their Gifts and truly enjoy life — the present one.
+At backtothepresent.org, we exist to ease the anxiety that pull people away from the only moment where they can use their Gifts and truly enjoy life — the present one.

 When you return your awareness to the present moment, you limit unnecessary anxiety and regain the ability to utilize your time and energy — your Limited Resources — with intention and efficiency.
 Here, you learn to apply awareness, challenge, patience, and honor into a practice that can help you return to presence, minimize suffering, and experience more joy.